marmelab/react-admin/docs/Inputs.md

 <TextInput source="title" disabled />
 ```

-**Tip**: The form framework used by react-admin, react-hook-form, [considers](https://github.com/react-hook-form/react-hook-form/pull/10805) that a `disabled` input shouldn't submit any value.
-So react-hook-form sets the value of all `disabled` inputs to `undefined`.
-As a consequence, a form with a `disabled` input is always considered `dirty` (i.e. react-hook-form considers that the form values and the initial record values are different), and it triggers [the `warnWhenUnsavedChanges` feature](./EditTutorial.md#warning-about-unsaved-changes) when leaving the form, even though the user changed nothing.
+**Tip:** Note that `disabled` inputs are **not** included in the form values, and hence may trigger `warnWhenUnsavedChanges` if the input previously had a value in the record.
+To include the input in the form values, you can use `readOnly` instead of `disabled`.
 The workaround is to set the `disabled` prop on the underlying input component, as follows:

-{% raw %}
 ```jsx
 <TextInput source="title" InputProps={{ disabled: true }} />
 ```
-{% endraw %}

 ## `format`